Banul/wallet/README.md

+## ⚠️ Disclaimer

+This is a hobby project.

+**DO NOT use this software for making real financial decisions.**

+This software is provided "as is" without warranty of any kind, express or implied.
+The author assumes no liability for any damages or losses arising from the use of this software.

 ## Project wallet
 Project walled is a web tool, that is still in very early devlopment phase (may have bugs).
 As it evolved from POC it's missing tests for now (I focused mostly on useful capabilities).